Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/05/practical-tool-for-citizen-science-and-coronavirus-research.md

 The first version of the tool supports projects in which the contributors describe and classify large volumes of image and text data, such as satellite images and social media posts (e.g. tweets), PDF files (e.g. scientific articles), video clips and audio files (e.g. recorded sound).
 Its user interface is easy to use without any particular technological or programming skills.

 The Citizen Science Center team, which developed the Project Builder, encourages ETH members to use the tool to create their own projects .
 They also welcome feedback that helps them improve the tool.
 The team runs introductory workshops for anyone wishing to use the Project Builder.

-They can be contacted by email at: .

 For further information, see the Citizen Science Project Builder website.
 It currently contains 10 projects .